-- Personnel letter of motivation outlining why you would like to participate in the SERIAL EYES programme, your expectations and your professional goals
+- Personal letter of motivation outlining why you would like to participate in the SERIAL EYES programme, your expectations and your professional goals (1-2 pages)

-- Write an analysis of a TV series from your country
+- Analysis of a TV series from your country (1 page)

-- Write a brief outline of a series you would like to develop during your time at SERIAL EYES
+- Proposals for 3 potential TV series concepts you would like to develop at SERIAL EYES (up to 1 page each)

-- Add a sample writing of your choice
+- A writing sample of your choice (10 pages)

 - How did you hear about SERIAL EYES?

-- Scholarship application letter – Please specify your financial reasons for the scholarship request (application for scholarships are only able until the first application deadline: 11th March)
+- Optional: Scholarship application letter – Please specify your financial reasons for the scholarship request (applications for scholarships are only possible until the first application deadline)

 - Letter of recommendation in English by a producer or broadcaster